 An excellent history book, full of stories about real people and events, can burst your children’s worlds wide open.
 A good story can transport them to faraway lands and long ago places.
-It can immerse them in a different culture much more effectively than any textbook.
+It can immerse your kids in a different culture much more effectively than any textbook.

 The same goes for a living science book.
 Your child can experience the excitement of Benjamin Franklin’s kite experiment with electricity during a thunderstorm.
 Or be a virtual part of Lewis and Clark’s incredible journey of discovery of strange new plants and animals and different tribes of Native Americans across the western United States.

 Not to mention how much top-notch activity books can add fascinating hands-on activities making these subjects come alive to your learners.

 Yes, phonics readers certainly have their place to help your child learn to read.
-But as soon as you can, work on attention-grabbing stories at your children’s level that will draw them in emotionally and intellectually.
+But as soon as you can, work in attention-grabbing stories at your children’s level that will draw them in emotionally and intellectually.

-And did you know that your kids’ history and science books can do double-duty and be used for teaching reading, spelling, vocabulary, copy work, handwriting, grammar, and composition?
+And did you know that your kids’ history and science books could do double-duty and be used for teaching reading, spelling, vocabulary, copy work, handwriting, grammar, and composition?
 There are many creative ways to use books to teach language arts.

 There’s something about using a published book of well-put-together words when teaching English, grammar, and writing skills that screams authenticity and meaning to kids.
-As opposed to slapping down endless grammar worksheets for them to fill out.
+As opposed to slapping down endless grammar worksheets to easily check grammar off your list.

 Not only are books more effective for teaching language arts than dull worksheets, but there’s also another fantastic benefit to using history and science books to teach language arts.

-Using history and science books for language arts give you the chance to review what you have read and learned about in history and science.
+Using history and science books for language arts gives you the chance to review what you have read and learned about in history and science.
 Typical language arts assignments using history and science books could include the following:

 - Simple narration after reading ( This could be oral or written, depending upon your child’s age.)